Verin Horatagh

-Verin Horatagh (Վերին Հոռաթաղ) or Yukhary Oratagh (Yuxarı Oratağ) is a village de facto in the Martakert Province of the breakaway Republic of Artsakh, de jure in the Kalbajar District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian-majority population, and also had an Armenian majority in 1989.
+Verin Horatagh (Վերին Հոռաթաղ) or Yukhary Oratagh (Yuxarı Oratağ) is a village in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was a part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

 Historical heritage sites in and around the village include tombs from the 2nd–1st millennia BCE, and a 12th/13th-century khachkar.

 Economy and culture

 The population is mainly engaged in agriculture, animal husbandry, and mining.
 As of 2015, the village has a municipal building, a secondary school, six shops, and a medical centre.

 Demographics

 The village had 449 inhabitants in 2005, and 532 inhabitants in 2015.